idleberg/web-porridge/README.md

 ### IndexedDB

-You can use the same interface to write key-value pairs to [IndexedDB][indexeddb] instead of Web Storage.
+You can use the same interface to write key/value pairs to [IndexedDB][indexeddb] instead of Web Storage.
 This allows for asynchronous transactions while using the more familiar API.

 <details>
 <summary><strong>Example</strong></summary>